 The Long Walkers, ancestors of the human strain that would discover wallpaper at a future date, trekked east with travois and sledge, following the retreating ice face.
 Children following, the women struggled at their sledges, bent against tumplines that dug into their foreheads.
 These humans of high cheekbones and a tightly knotted genotype stayed for a summer and moved on; the ants made do with their leavings.
 As the arctic winter returned, the midden heaps of the Long Walkers, who never acknowledged that the ants were there before them, were consumed.

 That the Long Walkers could have found their way back each year was puzzling to the ants.
 It was also observed that the Walkers were not urinating at all times, thus creating a scent trail.
 Perhaps they had nothing to say.
 This was peculiar; the ants navigated by scent and the greater world outside their colony was cloaked in mystery.
-With time and misinterpretation the carpenter ants jumped to often lethal conclusions.
-Millions died on a chance jump of logic caused by a corrupted a scent sign painted on a gallery wall.
-The elements of collective thought did not spring electrically from neuron to neuron, but had to be carried by mandible, pincer and claw.
+With time and misinterpretation the carpenter ants jumped to lethal conclusions.
+Millions died on a chance jump of logic caused by a corrupted scent sign painted on a gallery wall.
+The elements of collective thought did not spring electrically from neuron to neuron thence to be transformed into speech, but had to be carried by mandible, pincer and claw.

 What the ants chose to remember they redistributed on the walls, ceilings, and galleries springy with honeydew, painting with pheromones and exudations.
 They sang, but as with the scent-painting the swarm’s ululations rang ever fainter with the passage of the hours, years, millennia so that, while the community of ants forgot slowly, it did forget.
 They wisely ignored the doings of the humans until one day a new model of mankind unpacked their kit and set up housekeeping among the Long Walkers.
 The new folk dreamed in color—the Long Walkers in sepiatone and shades of gray.
 The new folk had not yet discovered wallpaper, not having the technology of walls.
 These stationary men perplexed the ants—and the termites, their cousins—as they all looked alike to an arthropod.
 The new women once sang as they pulled on their sledges and followed the caribou that cropped close at lichen and one year did not move on but burrowed into the banks of a glacial rivulet and waited for spring when they sang and worked their vegetable patches.
 Theirs was a full life, but they could not know this.
 The ants tolerated the newcomers and besides, they were here first, so there.
 Eons later, alternating generations of wood-tunneling ants would weaken a beam in a barn, causing the fall of a New England farm boy who would drop thirty feet to a dirt floor.

-Meanwhile, mankind was discovering wallpaper, for with the fall of Constantinople to the Ottoman Turks in 1453, caribou and lichen would not be in as great demand.
+Meanwhile, mankind was discovering wallpaper, for with the fall of Constantinople to the Ottoman Turks in 1453, tin and amber would not be in as great demand.
+Craftsfolk turned their skills to the requirements of the conquerors.
 Made with arsenic, the bright Paris green color was a favorite with Victorian wallpaper designers.
 As well as creating health problems for the ants, termites, powder post beetles and workers in wallpaper factories, the much admired green dyes emitted deadly dust.
 Workers suffered from skin lesions known as arsenic pock, which caused great discomfort and death.